 Forest and savanna management

-During regularly scheduled management, we suggest culling bur oaks with dieback, abundant epicormics, and those that regularly sustain severe defoliation from BOB.
-Not only are these stressed oaks more susceptible to various pests and diseases, but we have observed more BOB on stressed bur oaks.
+During regularly scheduled management we suggest removing bur oaks with dieback and abundant epicormic shoots along branches.
+Not only are these stressed oaks more susceptible to various pests and diseases, but we have seen increased bur oak blight on stressed bur oaks.
 We recommend reforesting with a variety of trees appropriate for the site, including bur oak, and protecting them from deer browse, cattle rubbing, and other disturbers.

 Despite BOB, bur oak is an excellent species for Minnesota’s future and should not be discouraged.
 In all cases, promoting tree species diversity is a wise choice to make forests resilient to weather, diseases, and insects.